 City Ordinance requires all owners and occupants to clear ice and snow from sidewalks fronting their property within 12 hours after the cessation of snowfall or ice accumulation.
 Failure to clear your sidewalk may result in a fine.
 Please clear your sidewalk for the convenience and safety of pedestrians.

 Don't shovel ice and snow from your driveway or sidewalk onto the street.
 It causes a traffic hazard that must be plowed and salted again.

 Should you have any questions about the Snow Emergency Plan or if you cannot find your street and/or development on the Snow Emergency Map, please call the Department of Public Works.
-To contact Public Works by phone call: 301-725-0088 Monday through Friday from 8:00 a.m. to 4:00 p.m.
-(TTY/Text users call via Maryland Relay).
+To contact Public Works by phone call: 301-725-0088 Monday through Friday from 8 am to 4 pm (TTY/Text users call via Maryland Relay).
 Public Works is staffed during all snow emergencies.
-For your convenience you can also e-mail Public Works at [email protected].
+For your convenience, you can also email Public Works.

 View the Snow Emergency Route Map in the Archive Center.